paddel10/ESP32-GPS-Logger/README.md

 Logging GPS data to a SD card.
 Additional button press stores current location in a separate file as a point of interest (POI).
-The GPS data stored as a NMEA sentence.
+GPS data is stored as a NMEA sentence.

 | Component | Purpose |
 | -------- |-------------|